boghammar/MMM-SL-PublicTransport/README.md

                                             // accessing this service over https.
 Have an ongoing
                                             // discussion with TrafikLab
             debug: false,                   // Optional.
 Enable some extra output when debugging
-            ignoreSanityCheck: false        // Optional.
+            ignoreSanityCheck: false,       // Optional.
 If set to true config sanity checks are not done.
+            useDisplayTime: false,          // Optional.
+If true use the actual displaytime that is
+                                            // received via the API instead of the ExpectedDateTime and
+                                            // TimeTabledDateTime.
+See the DisplayTime section below.

         }
     },
     ...